Administration of the Driver Improvement Program

 - You have not taken the medical exam required by the Superintendent

-If you have been identified as a high-risk driver, it is most likely due to the high number of penalty points you have accumulated on your driving record or your motor vehicle-related Criminal Code convictions (such as driving impaired or dangerous driving).
-High risk drivers can receive administrative interventions ranging from early warning letters – which advise you that your driving record is being monitored – to prohibitions from driving.
+If the Superintendent has determined that your driving record is unsatisfactory, it is most likely due to the high number of penalty points you have accumulated on your driving record within a two year period or any motor vehicle-related Criminal Code convictions (such as driving impaired or dangerous driving).
+As a result, you may receive administrative interventions ranging from early warning letters – which advise you that your driving record is being monitored – to prohibitions from driving.

 Penalty points are usually associated with traffic violation tickets served to you by police.
 Unless you are disputing the ticket in court, your violation ticket must be paid.
-Paying the violation fee constitutes a guilty charge and that results in the addition of penalty points to your driving record.
-For more information about penalty points and traffic violation tickets (e.g. associated offences, fines and points and how to dispute them), visit ICBC’s page at www.icbc.com/driver-licensing/tickets.
+Paying the violation fee constitutes a guilty charge and will result in the addition of penalty points to your driving record.
+For more information about penalty points and traffic violation tickets (e.g. associated offences, fines and points and how to dispute them), please visit ICBC’s page at www.icbc.com/driver-licensing/tickets.

 Note: Disputing a violation ticket is different from appealing for a review of a Driver Improvement Program prohibition intervention.
 Once a violation ticket produces a guilty charge in court, the penalty points cannot be removed from your record.